14 Data Cleaning

 6. Interpretable

-• Variables are named to match your data dictionary and those variable names should be both human and machine-readable (see Section 9.4).
-Variable and value labels are added as embedded metadata as needed to aid in interpretation.
+• Variables are named to match your data dictionary and those names are both human- and machine-readable (see Section 9.4).
+As needed, variable and value labels are added as embedded metadata to aid in interpretation.

 7. Analyzable

-• The dataset is in a rectangular (rows and columns), machine-readable format and adheres to basic data structure rules (see Section 3.2).
+• The dataset is in a rectangular (rows and columns), machine-readable format and adheres to basic data organization rules (see Section 3.2).

 14.3 Data cleaning checklist

-Recall from Section 8.3.3, that it is helpful to write up your data cleaning plan, for each raw dataset, before you begin cleaning your data.
-Writing this plan early on allows you to get feedback on your planned alterations, and it also provides structure to your cleaning process, preventing you from meandering and potentially forgetting important steps.
-This plan does not need to be overly detailed, but it should include actionable steps to walk through when cleaning your data (see Figure 8.15).
+Recall from Section 8.3.3, that it is helpful to write a data cleaning plan, for each dataset in your data sources catalog (see Section 8.2.2), before you begin cleaning your raw data.
+Writing this plan early on allows you to get feedback on your planned alterations, and also provides structure to your cleaning process, preventing you from meandering and potentially forgetting important steps.
+This plan does not need to be overly detailed, but it should include actionable steps to walk through when cleaning your data.

 14.3.1 Checklist steps